 In this paper data assimilation experiments are performed using the ensemble Kalman filter (EnKF), the particle filter (PF) and the Maximum Likelihood Ensemble Filter (MLEF).
 These methods were tested on the spectral shallow water equations model using the Rossby-Haurwitz test case for both linear and nonlinear observation operators.
-To the best of our knowledge this contribution in the context presented is novel.
+To the best of our knowledge this contribution in the context presented here is novel.

-The same model of Williamson[Williamson 92] and [Jakob et al.95] is used to generate a true solution and to generate forecasts.
+The spectral shallow water equation model in spherical geometry of Williamson[Williamson 92] and [Jakob et al.95] is used to generate a true solution and to generate forecasts.
 To improve EnKF analysis errors and avoid ensemble errors that generate spurious corrections, a covariance localization investigated by [Houtekamer and Mitchell 1998,2001]. is incorporated.
-To improve both the analysis and the forecast results, the forecast ensemble solutions are inflated from the mean as suggested in [Anderson and Anderson 99] and reported in [Hamill et al. 2001], [Constantinescu et al. 07A 07B] and [Uzunoglu et al. 07].
+To improve both the analysis and the forecast results, the forecast ensemble solutions are inflated from the mean as suggested in [Anderson and Anderson 99] and reported in [Hamill et al. 2001], and [Uzunoglu et al. 07].
 Finally a parallel implementation similar to the one of [Keppenne 2000] is used to render the algorithm computationally feasible.

 Since the resampling is a crucial step for (PF) method, the systematic, multinomial and the merging resampling methods [Arulampalam et al. 02],[Doucet et al. 01] and [Nakano and al. 07] were tested.
-We also assess numerically the latest argument of [Snyder et al. 08] that unless the ensemble size greater than $\exp(\tau^2/2)$, where τ^2 is the variance of the observation log-likelihood, the PF update suffers from a "collapse" in which, with high probability, a single member is assigned a posterior weight close to one, while all other members have vanishing small weights.
 In order to render algorithm computationally feasible a parallel MPI implementation is used.

 The paper is structured as follows.
-Section 2 presents the Shallow-Water model and the numerical methods used for its resolution.
+Section 2 presents the spectral shallow-water equations in spherical coordinates and the numerical methods used for its resolution.
 In section 3 we present each of the data assimilation methods.
 Section 4 we present the numerical results and discuss them.
-Finally section 5 is reserved for the conclusion.
+Finally section 5 is reserved for summary and conclusions.